Clovinlee/cmarket_backend_service/README.md

 </details>

 ---

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-CMarket is my ongoing project where I’m building the backend system of an e-commerce web application using various tech stacks.
-For this project, I’m using **_Spring Boot_** to implement the backend.
-Throughout the development, I maintain proper code structure & writing to align with business standards.
-I’ve poured all my coding knowledge and the concepts I've learned from both my studies and work experience into this project.
+CMarket is my ongoing project where I’m developing the core backend functionality of an e-commerce web application using **_Spring Boot_**.
+My focus is on _building the essential system logic and backend services_, without the extra layers, so I can deepen my understanding and learn more effectively.
+Throughout the development, I maintain clean code structure and align with business standards, showcasing my proficiency in **_Spring Boot_**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With